voostindie/vincents-productivity-suite-for-alfred/README.md

 This is a command-line interface (CLI) as well as an [Alfred](https://www.alfredapp.com) workflow on top of a set of Ruby scripts that make my daily computer work a lot more efficient.
 So, yes it's macOS only, and specifically it works with:

 - Alfred (duh!)
-- iA Wrtier
+- iA Writer
 - Bear
 - OmniFocus
 - Apple Contacts
 - Apple Mail
 - Apple Calendar
+- Outlook Calendar
 - Desktop wallpapers
 - BitBar

-A lot of activity at my computer consists of managing projects and tasks in OmniFocus, keeping notes in Bear, writing e-mails in Mail and tracking people in Contacts.
+A lot of activity at my computer consists of managing projects and tasks in OmniFocus, keeping notes in iA Writer, writing e-mails in Mail and tracking people in Contacts.
 This workflow gives me the means to quickly create notes and e-mails and refer to projects and people, either through keyboard shortcuts, keywords, or snippets.

 An important aspect of this tool is that it works with *areas of responsibility* (a [Getting Things Done (GTD)](https://gettingthingsdone.com) term), like work, family, sports, and software projects (like this one).
 At any time, exactly one area has focus.
 The CLI commands and the keyboard hotkeys, keywords and snippets for Alfred are always the same, but they do different things depending on the area that has the focus.